analytically/ubuntu-netboot-tftp/README.md

 - Configure `Enable network booting` under the LAN DHCP server config under `Services` > `DHCP Server`, see below:

 ![tftp booting](images/tftpboot.png)

+- click `Save`, and `Apply changes`, this will restart the DHCP service on your pfSense.
+You can now use PXE/Network boot.

 ### After installation